College Factual by our College Data Analytics Team

 Large City Campus Setting

-Contact details for Hawaii Medical College are given below.
+Get in touch with Hawaii Medical College are listed below.

 Contact Details

-During the most recent year for which we have data, students from 3 majors graduated from Hawaii Medical College.
-Of these students, 354 received undergraduate degrees and 354 graduated with a master's or doctor's degree.
+In the most recent reporting year, students from 2 majors graduated from Hawaii Medical College.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Hawaii Medical College along with which ones have the highest average starting salaries.

-In 2022-2023, 273 students took at least one online class at Hawaii Medical College.
-This is a decrease from the 354 students who took online classes the previous year.
+193 students took at least one online class at Hawaii Medical College.

 Learn more about online learning at Hawaii Medical College.